 If you’re feeling run down, drinking alcohol is likely to exacerbate the problem.
 It will impair your defences and weaken the strength of your immune system making you more prone to illness and therefore likely to have to miss out on some of your training.

 Of course, as with most things moderation is the key and there’s no harm in the odd drink.
 But the choice is yours; if you have specific training or fat loss goals you are trying to achieve it’s worth remembering all of the above.
-An athlete who is tired and hungover cannot perform at optimal levels.
-You will be robbing yourself of your full potential.
+An athlete who is tired and hungover can’t perform at their best.

 © Hillcliff Personal Training 2012